 Currently, 90% of the Palos Verdes Peninsula is served by one drinking water pipeline that is more than 60 years old and a single pumping mechanism.
 To improve the Peninsula's aging water infrastructure, the project will replace a portion of the existing drinking water pipeline that is dangerously close to homes and near the end of its useful life, as well as add a second pipeline that will help deliver drinking water to homes and businesses for both everyday and emergency needs.
-In addition, the project will add a second pumping mechanism on a separate electric grid that when combined will help guard against the risk of prolonged water service outages caused by aging infrastructure or natural disasters.
+Additionally, the project will add a second pumping mechanism on a separate electric grid that when combined will help guard against the risk of prolonged water service outages caused by aging infrastructure or natural disasters.

 - Reliability – The new drinking water pipelines will make significant water service outages less likely and will also be much easier to access in the case of future repairs.